 We all know Frank Sinatra for his lyrics, his songs, his love of women and living large.
 But, did you know he also had a love of a bookstore, Shakespeare and Company, a small independent bookstore in Paris?

-Ed Walters, a former pit boss at the Sands, in Las Vegas, who was taken under Sinatra’s wing in the 1960’s and offered this account of how much Sinatra actually talked about books:
+Ed Walters, a former pit boss at the Sands in Las Vegas, was guided by Frank Sinatra in the 1960s and shared how often Sinatra mentioned books.

 What few Sinatra fans know is that he loved books, especially history books.
 He was in the casino at a 21 table, playing blackjack and talking with his friends.
 He told the guys, “I’m giving Eddie some books to educate him.
 He needs it.”